adempiere/adempiere-ui-gateway/README.md

 Due to the technology used, it is highly recommended to have a good knowledge of _docker_ and _docker compose_ to work properly with this application.

 ### Benefits of the application:
-- In its simplest form, it can be used as a demo of the latest -or any- ADempiere version.
+- In its simplest form, it can be used as a demo of the latest -or any desired- ADempiere version.
 - No big installation hassle for getting it running: just execute the shell script **start-all.sh** .
 - It can run on different hosts just by changing
   - the target IP to the one of the host or